performancecopilot/pcp/src/pmdas/hacluster/README.md

 Refer to following upstream doc: https://docs.linbit.com/docs/users-guide-8.4/#s-configure-split-brain-behavior

-It is important for the pmda that the handler creates the files in that location and with the naming outlined in the handler as is.
+It is important for the PMDA that the handler creates the files in that location and with the naming outlined in the handler as is.

 Note: that the created split-brain detection files will need to be manually removed after the split brain is resolved.